 |

-a citizens domestic income from the list of income that is not exempt.
+a citizens domestic income from the list of taxable income

 - First, see U.S.